 When it comes to panoramic scenery, Switzerland excels.
 The country has it all: soaring summits, dramatically-chiselled glaciers and glittering lakes – and Swiss public transport weaves its way through some of the most show-stopping sights.
 One of the densest networks in the world, it’s also the most popular.
 A mass of 29,000 kilometres of railways, roads and waterways supply the country with comfortable, punctual and hassle-free connections.

 Travelling by train in this part of the world is as enthralling as it gets, especially if you happen to hop aboard the Glacier Express.
-This is no ordinary train journey – you’ll be enjoying the best seats in the house in Excellence Class, which launched in February this year.
+This is no ordinary train journey – you’ll be enjoying the best seats in the house in Excellence Class.
 The new carriage is a throwback to the golden age of travel, when a journey wasn’t simply a question of getting from A to B. Here, sip local wines while watching glaciers go by from the comfort of guaranteed window seats.
 Your personal concierge can provide anecdotes and information about the nature, culture and people you meet along your journey.

 With bags dispensed of and champagne corks popped for welcome drinks beneath the gold-plated compass in the Glacier Bar, take your seat for a five course lunch of regional delicacies, accompanied by wines, amuse-bouche and more champagne.
 All dishes are freshly prepared in the on-board kitchen, including the delicate patisserie treats served at teatime, with a side order of outstanding views.